Stock

 A stock represents a share of ownership in a company.
 When you buy a stock, you are essentially buying a small piece of that company, making you a shareholder.
 Stocks are also known as equities.

-Investing in stocks allows individuals to participate in the financial success (or failure) of companies, offering the potential for long-term growth or dividend income, but also carries risks such as stock price declines.
+Investing in stocks allows individuals to participate in the financial success (or failure) of companies, offering the potential for long-term growth or dividend income, but it also carries risks such as stock price declines.

-Example stocks are MSFT and V representing Microsoft and Visa respectively.
+Example stocks are MSFT and V, representing Microsoft and Visa, respectively.

 Last updated